-Also, the turbulent kinks in an electric circuit are fractal, so taking another step back reveals the fractal crab-claw shape emerging at a larger scale.
+The turbulent kinks are fractal forms, so taking another step back reveals the fractal crab-claw shape emerging at a larger scale.
 The smaller feature with the crater shown above is nested within this larger repetition of the wind pattern shown next, aligned along the same axis.
 Nested fractals are very evident in Jupiter’s clouds as well.

 The similarity between Mexico’s mountains and Jupiter’s clouds is due to capacitance in the planetary circuits.
-The strongest winds are rotating vertical winds created by the flow of electric currents.
-A few more examples using land forms from around the world should demonstrate this isn’t a freak local geology.
+The strongest winds are vertical winds driven by the electric field.

-Following is a random sample taken from the southern leg of storm centers that molded South America, Australia, Africa and Eurasia.
+Following is a sample of images taken from the southern leg of storm centers that molded South America, Australia, Africa and Eurasia.
 The winds pushed and pulled on the land with electric force, literally molding it from wind action above and volcanic action below.

-Turbulent winds lifting off the land, arcing across the sky, and returning in downdrafts were plasma currents – filaments of current that varied in charge density in cross section.
-Take note how a tornado’s wind speed and density varies in cross section, with the outer wall of the tube being the fastest, most dusty region, and the inner core often a clear updraft.
+Turbulent winds lifting off the land, arcing across the sky, and returning in downdrafts were filaments of plasma that varied in charge density in cross section.
+Take note how a tornado is a coaxial circuit, with the outer wall of the tube being the fastest, most dusty region, and the inner core often a clear draft.
 The plasma filaments of primordial storms varied in dust content, charge density, and velocity in cross-section, as well.

 The result is stratification of mineral deposits vertically, where rock morphology and mineral composition discretely change from the core of the feature, to the walls of the feature and then to the outer surroundings.

-The following images show where the storm pulsed and ebbed with current, stratifying layers of dust with different dielectric composition from inside-out, where vertical up-and-down draft winds created domes and craters.
+The following images show where the storm pulsed and ebbed with current, stratifying layers of dust with different composition from inside-out, where coaxial up-and-down draft winds created domes and craters.

 Layers of varying mineral composition are particularly evident where winds abruptly changed direction, from horizontal to vertical at the rim of craters and the buttressed flanks of mountains.
 There, charge densities in the shock waves and the effects of magnetic pinch were greatest.

 The stratification of species within the electric winds of Jupiter matches the pattern of stratification in land forms.
-Each up and down-draft swirl in the clouds is layered in colors of various mixtures of vapors and dust.
 They are coherently layered from the inside-out of each turbulent kink, or vortex, unmixed by the turbulence, in accordance with charge densities in currents primarily moving up and down.

 Some mountains do not conform to the wind-blown dune shape, exhibiting triangular buttresses on both flanks of the mountain, or not conforming to the windward/leeward angle of slope.
 This does not mean they are not dunes, but indicates they were formed subject to shifting, or competing winds.

 So, it is possible by looking at the land to deduce wind patterns.
-Following this method, the next image shows the Colorado Plateau region with a significant number of wind formed pressure ridges annotated by blue lines.
+Following this method, the next image shows the Colorado Plateau with wind formed pressure ridges annotated by blue lines.
 These are pressure ridges formed perpendicular to the wind.
-Each line is drawn parallel to the pressure ridge, and perpendicular hash marks indicate wind direction, pointing to where triangular buttresses formed.
-Red lines indicate sastrugi, or pressure ridges formed parallel to the wind, at the shear zone between conflicting winds.
+Each line is drawn parallel to a pressure ridge, and perpendicular hash marks indicate wind direction.
+Red lines indicate pressure ridges formed parallel to the wind, at shear zones between conflicting winds.

-These wind-blown pressure ridges show the direction of ground level winds entering and circulating in a complex fractal multi-vortex.
 This provides one layer of dimension to the storm.
-To add another layer, we can look at the signatures of updraft and downdraft winds.
-I’ve rotated North America 90 degrees for better perspective.
+To add another layer, we can look at the domes and craters formed by updraft and downdraft winds.

-The Great Basin tornado also spun air south, bypassing the rotation to help define the Sierra Mountain arc, and scour deep valleys between tall linear ranges, forming Owens, Amorgosa, Saline and Death Valley.
-The Sierras formed by winds from the west (not shown) which pressed against the Great Basin rotation, and the winds bypassing south.
+The Great Basin thunderstorm also spun air south, bypassing the rotation to help define the Sierra Mountain arc, and scour Owens, Amorgosa and Death Valleys.
+The Sierras were formed by winds from the west (not shown) which pressed against the Great Basin rotation, and the winds bypassing south.

-Winds from the south also circulated eastward over the Great Plains, to be sucked into the Colorado Plateau cyclone through a row of coronal loops that built the eastern face of the Rockies.
-These down-drafted into tight cyclones, forming huge craters in the mountains, like San Luis Valley, Colorado.
+Winds from the south also circulated eastward over the Great Plains, to be sucked into the cyclone through thunderstorms that built the eastern face of the Rockies.
+These down-drafted, forming huge craters in the mountains, like San Luis Valley, Colorado.

 So this completes the view of winds at the very eye of the storm.
-The Monument Valley and San Rafael Swell coronal loop storms caused the largest potential difference and hottest plasma torching in North America.
+The Colorado Plateau received the hottest plasma torching in North America.
 Surrounding areas were also ravaged by storm, but none so severely.
 In fact the whole Earth was wrapped in storms.
-So, we’ll look closer at some of those regions, as well as more details on North America in the next installment of Eye of the Storm.
+So, we’ll look closer at some of those regions, as well as more details on North America in the next installment.